• Skip to main content

 Are these all the traditional foods and wines of Tinos?
 Hardly!

-But these will keep you busy for a few days and give you an insight into the local cuisine.
+However, these will keep you busy for a few days and provide you with an insight into the local cuisine.

 So many people try to visit Tinos for a day and leave with the wrong impression.